 Start with Emmanuel and go backwards through the Latin names, taking the first letter of each to form the phrase, “Ero Cras.”

 In the December 2010 Jews for Jesus newsletter, Ceil Rosen described a high school chorus Christmas program in which she sang which included Oh Come, Oh Come, Emmanuel!
 She wrote, “Though we had rehearsed those words many times, I suddenly found myself pondering their meaning.
 Was there something true about Jesus being for us Jews?”
-Then I Met Messiah. is her story as she told it in 1977.
+Then I Met Messiah is her story.

 “Rejoice!
 Rejoice!
 Emmanuel shall come to thee, O Israel….”